 #unpopularopinion — You are the decision maker.
 Don’t let anyone impede on that.
 Take advice, learn in places you are weak, tap into folks with expertise to GUIDE you but ultimately, if you have a vision for yourself and for your company, go with that!

-Startups interested in an opportunity to pitch Unusual Ventures can apply here.
+Ready to make a pitch?
+Startups looking for an opportunity to pitch Unusual Ventures can apply here!